 The Chehalis Board was created in 2016 and is responsible for the oversight of a long-term strategy to reduce flood damage and restore aquatic species habitat in the Chehalis Basin.
 The strategy will include a detailed set of actions, an implementation schedule, and quantified measures to evaluate success.
 The Board consists of seven voting members and five nonvoting ex-officio members, including the Ecology director.

-This Council advises the governor, the legislature, and state and local agencies on coastal waters resource management issues on Washington's Pacific coast, including policy, planning, and management.
+This council advises the governor, the legislature, and state and local agencies about coastal water resource management issues on Washington's Pacific Coast, including policy, planning, and management.

-The Council provides a "one-stop" siting process for major energy facilities in Washington.
+The council provides a "one-stop" siting process for major energy facilities in Washington.
 It coordinates all evaluation and licensing steps for siting certain energy facilities and specifies the conditions of construction and operation.
-If approved, a site certification agreement is issued in lieu of any other individual state or local agency permits.
-For facilities under its jurisdiction, EFSEC has been delegated authority by the U.S. Environmental Protection Agency to issue permits under the Federal Water Pollution Control Act and the Federal Clean Air Act.
-EFSEC also ensures that effective and coordinated nuclear emergency response plans are in place and satisfactorily tested for the Columbia Generating Station nuclear power plant located on the Hanford site in central Washington.
+If approved, a site certification agreement is issued in place of any other individual state or local agency permits.
+For facilities under its jurisdiction, EFSEC has been delegated authority by EPA to issue permits under the federal Water Pollution Control Act and the federal Clean Air Act.
+EFSEC also makes sure that effective and coordinated nuclear emergency response plans are in place and tested for the Columbia Generating Station nuclear power plant located on the Hanford site in central Washington.

-This Council works with the Washington Ocean Acidification Center on the effects and sources of ocean acidification and is tasked with delivering recommendations to the governor and legislature on ocean acidification; seeking public and private funding resources to support the Council's recommendations; and assisting in conducting public education activities regarding ocean acidification.
+This council works with the Washington Ocean Acidification Center on the effects and sources of ocean acidification.
+It is tasked with delivering recommendations to the governor and legislature about ocean acidification; seeking public and private funding resources to support the council's recommendations; and assisting in conducting public education activities regarding ocean acidification.

-The Ecosystem Coordination Board is one of four boards that supports and guides the Partnership in protecting and restoring Puget Sound.
+The Ecosystem Coordination Board is one of four boards that supports and guides the Puget Sound Partnership in protecting and restoring Puget Sound.
 The Ecosystem Coordination Board's main role is to advise the Puget Sound Partnership’s Leadership Council on carrying out its responsibilities.
-The Board is made up of 27 members representing specific interests around the Sound.
+The board is made up of 27 members representing specific interests around Puget Sound.

-The Washington SERC was created in accordance with federal Public Law 99-499.
-The Emergency Planning and Community Right-to-Know Act (EPCRA) establishes requirements for federal, state, tribal, and local governments and industry regarding emergency response planning and everyone's right to know about hazardous chemicals in their community.
-The SERC is comprised of a broad-based membership with representatives from private industry, state and local agencies.
-The Department of Ecology, Washington State Patrol and Emergency Management Division of the Military Department have specific responsibilities under WAC 118-40.
+The Washington SERC was created by federal Public Law 99-499.
+The Emergency Planning and Community Right-to-Know Act (EPCRA) establishes requirements for federal, state, tribal, and local governments and industry about emergency response planning and everyone's right to know about hazardous chemicals in their community.
+The SERC is made up of a broad-based membership with representatives from private industry, state, and local agencies.
+Ecology, Washington State Patrol, and Emergency Management Division of the Military Department have specific responsibilities under Chapter 118-40 WAC.

-This Council provides policy-level direction, planning, and coordination for combating harmful invasive species throughout the state.
+This council provides policy-level direction, planning, and coordination for combating harmful invasive species throughout Washington.

-This Group advises Ecology on technical well construction issues and assists in developing and revising rules, and licensing and training criteria for inspectors, drillers, and operators.
+This group advises Ecology about technical well construction issues.
+It assists in developing and revising rules, as well as licensing and training criteria for inspectors, drillers, and operators.